thereferences/systems/docs/source/model/evaluation/performance/criteria.md

 **Disaggregated Criteria**

-For each class, and by the same overarching threshold value, ensure that:

-* Each criterion metric value is within its defined range; as oulined above.
+For each class, and by the same overarching threshold value, ensure that each criterion metric value is within its defined range; as outlined above.

 <br>
 <br>